 Ultimately, Green Office is the largest and only student-run body focused on sustainability at the UvA and we also align ourselves with the UvA Diversity Commission Report next to the White Paper.
 Every idea and perspective, regardless of background, ethnicity, culture, race, and gender, is welcome and deemed equally valuable.
 Green Office acknowledges its responsibility towards equality and social justice.
 The minimum mandate of the Green Office is to work towards the goals that are set in the White Paper by also creating a safe and welcoming environment for its students to encourage conversation and discussion.

 Green Office also supports the efforts of Circular Amsterdam, which is the municipality’s mission to make Amsterdam a circular city.
 The 3 value chains are: Build Environment, Food and Organic Waste; and Consumer Goods are recognized by the Green Office.
-As a part of Amsterdam’s largest university, we recognize the importance of our commitment to the
+As a part of Amsterdam’s largest university, we recognize the importance of our commitment to the city’s goals.
+The further goals and projects are explained in the Amsterdam Circular Strategy.

 Volunteer applications are open for those who’re interested!